jrenaud90/TidalPy/Documentation/utilities_x/conversions.md

 A non-positive host mass or a negative target mass raises `ValueError`.

-## Non-dimensionalization
+## Non-Dimensionalization

 The radial structure and deformation problems are integrated in non-dimensional variables.
-The reason is conditioning: a radius near $10^7$, a density near $10^3$, a modulus near $10^{11}$, and a gravitational constant near $10^{-11}$ put the entries of the same linear system thirty orders of magnitude apart, and the solution loses most of its significant digits to that spread.
+The reason is that a radius near $10^7$, a density near $10^3$, a modulus near $10^{11}$, and a gravitational constant near $10^{-11}$ put the entries of the same linear system thirty orders of magnitude apart, and the solution loses most of its significant digits to that spread.
 Scaling each variable by a characteristic value of its own dimension brings the system to order unity, where the integrator and the boundary-condition solve behave.

 The scales are built from just two properties of the body, its mean radius and its bulk density, plus the gravitational constant: